 TweetReach metrics in depth

-This number represents the overall reach of tweets in this report.
-Reach is the number of unique Twitter accounts that received tweets about your search query during this time period, based on our robust new algorithm.
-Think of reach as the size of your unique potential audience.
+This number represents the number of unique Twitter accounts that received tweets about your search query during this time period, based on our robust new algorithm.
+Think of reach as the size of your maximum unique potential audience.

 Exposure is the number of overall potential impressions generated by tweets in this report.
 That's the total number of times tweets were delivered to timelines, including repeats.
 And since replies are only delivered to common followers' timelines, we calculate them as a single impression.
 The exposure bar graph breaks down how many tweets were sent to users with that many followers.

 The activity section provides details about the tweets in this report, including:

 - Total number unique contributors (people who posted the tweets in this report)

 - Duration of the time period covered by this report